Pixel 4 and Pixel 4XL –

 Nevertheless, things can change for Apple rival with the launch of new Pixel 4 and Pixel 4 XL.

 The phone has metallic edges while the backside is made from toughened glass.
 The phone is available in White, Black, and orange colors.

 Display: 90 Hz

-One of my biggest concern with the Pixel 3/3 XL was just 4 GB Ram.
+One of my biggest concerns with the Pixel 3/3 XL was just 4 GB Ram.
 When Samsung and Oneplus are moving to offer 8 GB / 12 GB Ram, 6 GB is not a big ask.

-Face Unlock and Motion Sensor (Project Soli)
+Face Unlock and Motion Sense (Project Soli)

 Google states that for the past five years, the Advanced Technology and Projects team (ATAP) is working on a cutting-edge project called “Soli.”

 They have integrated a Soli Radar Chip at the front side of the Google pixel that detects any motion around the phone using both the hardware sensor and software algorithm.

 The key benefit is that you can control the phone using gestures, skip songs, snooze alarms, and silence phone calls with the wave of your hand, as shown in the above video.